How To Buy An Impressive Bottle Of New Year's Eve Bubbly Without Breaking The Bank

 If you’ve seen “Wayne’s World,” you know that all champagne must come from a specific region in France.
 But what about your bruts, your cavas, your proseccos, your sparking rosés?

-For help, Block Club Chicago turned to Carly Katz, co-owner of Bottles and Cans, shops that offer beer, wine and spirits in two locations: North Center, 4109 N. Lincoln Ave., and Sauganash, 6401 N. Central Ave.
+For help, Block Club Chicago turned to Carly Katz, co-owner of Bottles and Cans, shops that offer beer, wine and spirits in two locations: North Center, 4109 N. Lincoln Ave., and Edgebrook, 6401 N. Central Ave.

 As Katz pointed out (she’s the one who reminded us of the Rob Lowe “Wayne’s World” description, which she says is “spot on”), “I think the issue has always been that when you think of New Year’s, you go straight to this idea of champagne.
 Other bubbles exist, they are available, but it doesn’t seem as sexy and fancy.
 The idea of pouring that beautiful label into your crystal glass … all of a sudden we’re all 15 pounds lighter, and it’s a beautiful day.”